amodrojs/amodro-lifecycle/README.md

 JS module loader lifecycle engine.
 Not a module system itself, but a building block used to construct a specific module system.

-Still in early development, but it is promising.

 Feature set goals:

 * Multiple loader instances.
 * cycle detection and proper ordering of module execution.
 * parent/child loaders for the possibility of nested modules, with a "top" loader used for fetches.
-* Enough flexibility in API use to allow synchronous or asynchronous module loaders.
+* Sticks with ES5 syntax and exposed internals on the Lifecycle prototype, to allow easier inspection and wider deployment to browsers in use today.
+* Enough flexibility in the API so that it works in the browser and in node, even allowing legacy node modules to participate as dependencies for ES2015 modules.

 TOC: